 I've always been searching for other good mystery series ever since Adrien English and I think I've finally hit pure gold.
 Dirty Secret delivers on the action, intrigue, hilarity, an absolutely charming and likable narrator, hot romance (and I cannot emphasize enough HOW hot), and emotional moments that will twist your heart out and possibly make you want to strangle a certain character with your bare hands...evil stepmothers.

 Cole has become one of my favorite fictional narrators, alongside Victor Bayne.
 He is such an appealing character, at first glance a laid-back and funny ex-cop with a knack for getting shot at and getting himself into absurd situations.
 Underscoring that is a vulnerability lingering from the unexplained deaths of his lover and partner and his estrangement from his entire family besides his brother, who for all his support admits that a small part of him still hates Cole for his homosexuality.
+It was painful to see how he still held out hope for his stepmother only to have that cruelly ripped away with every cold and hate-filled word thrown at him, words that no son should ever hear from a mother.

 Rhys handled the emotional and family aspect in this book very realistically and powerfully and that's what made this book even better than the first one for me.